o1-labs/rfcs/0010-keccak-syscall.md

 length is a multiple of 136, an additional permutation is executed with the expected padding.

+Reading additional bytes after the EOF must not have any effect and must be allowed.

 After we read the data and run the permutation a last time as described above, we must verify that the preimage key corresponds to the output of sponge.
 To achieve this, we compare the 31 bytes first bytes as the first byte is dropped for the preimage key type.
 The output of the keccak sponge is described in the [Keccak RFC](./keccak.md).

 #### Hint response